Tintype: Success of the tintype

 Compared to their most important predecessor, the daguerreotype, tintypes were not only very inexpensive, they were also relatively easy and quick to make.
 A photographer could prepare, expose, develop and varnish a tintype plate and have it ready for the customer in a few minutes.
 Although early tintypes were sometimes mounted in protective ornamental cases, like daguerreotypes and ambrotypes, uncased tintypes in simple paper mats were popular from the beginning.
 They were often transferred into the precut openings provided in book-like photograph albums like the later prints on cardboard.

 One or more hardy, lightweight, thin tintypes could be carried conveniently in a jacket pocket.
 They became very popular in the United States during the American Civil War.
 Although prints on paper (see cartes de visite and cabinet cards) soon displaced them as the most common type of photograph, the tintype process continued to enjoy considerable use throughout the 19th century and beyond, especially for casual portraiture by novelty and street photographers.
 In contrast to the considerable amount of manuels, books and articles in journals on the different photographic processes, they were seldomly treating the ferrotype.
 Whereas Edward M. Estabrooke stated in his almost unique extensive monograph The Ferrotype and How to Make It, published in 1872, that the amount of ferrotypes taken would probably surmount the production of all other techniques combined.
 His book and the introduction of low cost variants known as "Gem ferrotypes" and the invention of the photo booth in 1888, helped to sustain the tintype's longevity.

 Contemporary usage

 John Coffer, as profiled in a 2006 New York Times article, travels by horse-drawn wagon creating tintypes.

 In 2013, California Air National Guard member and artist Ed Drew took the first tintypes in a war zone since the Civil War, when he photographed Air Force pilots serving in the Afghan War.

 The contemporary photographer Victoria Will created a series of tintypes of Hollywood stars at the 2014 and 2015 Sundance Film Festivals, including portraits of Anne Hathaway, Nick Cave, and Ewan McGregor.
 The portraits were later published as a book.

-Organisations such as the penumbra foundation still continue to use this technique, offering tintype photography sessions.
+Organisations such as Penumbra Foundation continue to use this technique, offering tintype photography sessions.
 Their work has been featured in the New York Times.